 Brooklyn Bridge

 Because of its complexity and dynamism, Ney York City subway has its own nomenclature.
 Routes change because connections and services are created, opened or modified, because the time of the day and because of the system maintenance.
 In New York City Subway a line is a track or group of tracks.
 We can consider lines as the physical component of the system.
 Lines are designated by a name.
 Routes are the logical and dynamic compoment of the system and are built on top of the lines.
 Routes use lines to link terminals in the system.
 A route (also known as a service) is named by a letter or a number.
 Each route has a colour and a local or express designation.
+There are 24 train services in the subway system.

 New York City Subway consists of 2 divisions, A Division (IRT) and B Division (BMT/IND).